Indonesia–Turkey relations: Modern Era

-Turkey recognized Indonesia on 29 December 1949.
-This makes Turkey the tenth country to recognize Indonesia's independence and sovereignty.
+Turkiye recognized Indonesia on 29 December 1949.
 Diplomatic relations were established in 1950.
 Turkish Embassy in Jakarta was opened on 10 April 1957.

-This relationship continued on 24 April 1959, where President Sukarno, the first president of Indonesia had the opportunity to visit Ankara and visit Istanbul for the first time.
-At that time, President Sukarno was welcomed by Turkish President Celal Bayar.
-While in Turkey, President Sukarno had the opportunity to visit Anitkabir, Atatürk's mausoleum.
-In Turkey, he made a speech to Turkish youths and said that Atatürk had been one of the inspirational figures for President Sukarno in formulating the idea of a modern state.
-According to him, Atatürk played an important role in inspiring the national movement in Indonesia against Dutch imperialism.

-Former 3rd Indonesian President Bacharuddin Jusuf Habibie who is also an aviation engineer was invited to Turkey during the reign of Prime Minister Necmettin Erbakan who was also a mechanical engineer.
-While visiting Turkey, Habibie gave a speech at a stadium in front of Erbakan supporters.
-Shouts of support and respect emerged from the masses at that time, because at that time Habibie was described as a Muslim figure who had succeeded in building the aircraft industry in the Indonesia, which is part of the Islamic world.
-Previously, Erbakan and Habibie were also close friends when they both studied mechanical engineering at RWTH Achen University, Germany.

 In April 2011, Turkish Prime Minister Abdullah Gül paid a state visit to Indonesia.
 The welcoming ceremony for PM Abdullah Gül was carried out with a state ceremony held at the Merdeka Palace, April 5, 2011.
 During the visit, bilateral talks between the two countries were held.
 Bilateral talks between President Susilo Bambang Yudhoyono and PM Abdullah Gül focused on follow-up as an effort to increase bilateral cooperation in various sectors.
 Two countries signed a strategic partnership, with Turkish PM Abdullah Gül declaring that "a new era is beginning with Indonesia."

 In 2017, President Joko Widodo paid a state visit to Ankara, Turkey.
 Indonesia and Turkey signed two agreements during President Joko Widodo's two-day visit to Turkey.
 The signing ceremony of the healthcare agreement and launching of economic negotiations to establish the Indonesia-Turkey Comprehensive Economic Partnership Agreement (IT-CEPA) witnessed by Jokowi and Turkish President Recep Tayyip Erdoğan.

-President Jokowi's visit in 2017 was also to discuss the cooperation between Indonesia and Turkey in the field of strategic industrial development by carrying out joint development, both for the land and air dimensions, as well as other things.
-Other discussions also covered the issue of counter-terrorism which was the focus of the two countries.
+President Jokowi's visit in 2017 was also to discuss the cooperation between Indonesia and Turkey.